-Read more about this excavation on the Chicago University website who are managing this project.
+Read more about this excavation on the Chicago University website which is managing this project.

-This early 16 CE fort is located at one end of present-day Aqaba city, overlooking the Red Sea.
-This fort had been a witness to Arab Revolution and World War I. It is a fairly small fort, that is a well-preserved ruin now.
-You can see a layer of green trees between the fort and the Red Sea
+This early 16 CE fort is located at one end of the present-day city, overlooking the Red Sea.
+This fort had been a witness to the Arab Revolution and World War I. It is a fairly small fort, that is a well-preserved ruin now.
+You can see a layer of green trees between the fort and the Red Sea.

 In the whole of Jordan, Aqaba is the only place where I saw street art abundantly.
-There were wall murals announcing the love for the city of Aqaba.
+There were wall murals announcing the love for the city.
 Murals depicting the maritime history of the Port.
 And there were quirky signboards pointing to a Friday Street Market.

 All the wall art made the city come alive for a casual visitor.
 It established a link between its historic past and vibrant present.

 Aqaba is one angle of the tourism triangle of Jordan.
-The other angles being Petra and Wadi Rum.
+The other angles are Petra and Wadi Rum.
 There is no dearth of hotels here.
-I stayed at the Kempinski Hotel Aqaba that has an incredible swimming pool, next to the beach.
-From the upper stories you get a lovely view of the Red Sea, Beach, Pool and the port.
+I stayed at the Kempinski Hotel which has an incredible swimming pool, next to the beach.
+From the upper stories, you get a lovely view of the Red Sea, Beach, Pool, and port.

 At night you see the lights on the other side of the Red Sea.
 Boats and ships moving around in the water make it look like a live video game in front of your eyes.

-Watch the video of glimpse of Red Sea, Jordan I managed to capture during the visit.
+Watch the video of a glimpse of the Red Sea, Jordan I managed to capture during the visit.

 Overall, Aqaba is Jordan’s port town that offers tourists a perfect combination of adventure and history.
-Royal Jordanian airlines connect it to capital city Amman with an hour long flight.
-You can drive down on the Desert Highway from Amman.
+Royal Jordanian Airlines connect it to the capital city of Amman with an hour-long flight.
+You can drive down the Desert Highway from Amman.